Jonathanngamboe/AirdropFarmer/README.md

 - Python 3.7 or newer
 - PostgreSQL 9.5 or higher
 - A Telegram bot token
-- An encryption key for securing user data
+- A Vault instance for storing application secrets
 - A CoinPayments API key, API secret, merchant ID, and IPN secret
 - An admin email address
 - A server with SSH access and systemd (for deployment)